- Chuck Moozakis, Editor at Large

 Scott Emmons never thought of himself as a pioneer.

-But seven years ago, long before the concept of "wireless-first" networking gained the spotlight it basks in today, Emmons, an enterprise architect at Neiman Marcus, began investigating how Wi-Fi and the wireless LAN could support the retailer's business strategy.
+But seven years ago, long before the concept of "wireless-" networking gained the spotlight it basks in today, Emmons, an enterprise architect at Neiman Marcus, began investigating how Wi-Fi and the wireless LAN could support the retailer's business strategy.

 "The conversation began sometime back then, and it was really a push for us to be able to deliver innovation and technology in-store to our sales associates and our customers," Emmons says.
 "There were foundational things that needed to happen, and one of the key tenets of our discussion was that we needed to look hard at bringing Wi-Fi forward as our primary network -- not just in the stores but across the enterprise."

 Today, Neiman Marcus, based in Irving, Texas, boasts an infrastructure that is moving rapidly toward using wireless as the primary means of connectivity.
-It's a strategy that's providing the company with new marketing weapons and greater agility, while at the same time giving customers new ways to shop and engage.
+It's a strategy that's providing the company with marketing weapons and greater agility, while at the same time giving customers ways to shop and engage.

-But making the move to wireless first doesn't come without some bumps and bruises along the way.
-Challenges -- among them persuading top management that abandoning the wire is a sound business strategy -- mean that IT managers have to tread carefully to ensure their operational policies are in place.
+But making the move to wireless doesn't come without some bumps and bruises along the way.
+Challenges -- among them persuading top management that the wire is a sound business strategy -- mean that IT managers have to tread carefully to ensure their operational policies are in place.
 Management and security are other areas that need special attention.

 Ahead of the curve

 Supplanting the wired network with Wi-Fi was not on too many enterprises' radar screens when Emmons began examining the option back in 2009, but it's now certainly a discussion that many organizations are having today.